 Carpal Tunnel Syndrome and Open or Endoscopic Release

-Your stitches will be removed 10-14 days after surgery when you meet with a Physician Assistant or your surgeon to review what was found during your surgery.
-At that time, you are able to use the hand as tolerated, though the incision may be sore for up to a few months.
-Your surgeon will tell your family exactly what your restrictions are after surgery.
+Your stitches will be removed 10-14 days after surgery when you meet with a Physician Assistant or your surgeon to review your surgery.
+At that time, you can use your hand as tolerated, though the incision may be sore for up to a few months.
+Your surgeon will discuss post-surgery restrictions with your family.

 Cubital Tunnel Syndrome and Ulnar Nerve Release and Transposition

-The ulnar nerve runs on the inside of the elbow; when you think you have hit your “funny bone”, you are actually hitting your ulnar nerve.
-The nerve provides sensation to your little finger and half of your ring finger.
-This nerve can become pinched in the elbow, particularly when you bend it.
+The ulnar nerve runs on the inside of the elbow; when you think you’ve hit your “funny bone,” you’re actually hitting your ulnar nerve.
+The nerve provides sensation to your little finger and half of your ring finger, but can become pinched in your elbow, especially when you bend it.

 Radial Tunnel Syndrome and Release

 The radial nerve runs on the top side of the forearm under the muscles.
-The nerve helps to extend the wrist and bring your hand back.
-This nerve provides sensation to the back side of your hand.
+The nerve helps extend the wrist and bring your hand back, and provides sensation to the back side of your hand.